kevnokeeffe/Furs-Things-First/README.md

 ## Technologies Used

 - **Angular**: The website is built using the Angular framework [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3, which provides a robust and scalable foundation for creating dynamic web applications.
+- **Angular Material**: Angular Material is used as the component library for building consistent and responsive user interfaces, providing a wide range of UI components and utilities.
 - **AngularFire**: AngularFire is used for integrating Angular applications with Firebase, enabling real-time data synchronization and seamless authentication.
 - **Firebase**: Firebase serves as the backend infrastructure for the website, providing features such as database storage, user authentication, and hosting.